autonome/metafluff/contents/articles/how-to-host-a-remote-object-in-a-windows-service/index.md

 ---
 layout: post
-title: How To Host a Remote Object in a Windows Service
+title: "How To Host a Remote Object in a Windows Service"
 published_at: 2004-10-30
 date: 2004-10-30
 tags: .net remoting windows